Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

 Even a single binge-drinking episode can result in significant bodily impairment, damage, or death.
 Over time, excessive alcohol use can lead to the development of many chronic diseases and other serious health problems.

-Alcohol has been found to contribute to
+Alcohol has been found to contribute to at least 60 different health conditions.

 Let's look at the ten most common effects of heavy drinking.